 - Parties can negotiate a mutually agreed end date.

 - If no notice is given or no agreement is made, the tenancy ends one month (or 14 days for rooming accommodation) after the sole tenant’s death.
-The Tribunal can determine the end date if required.
+QCAT can determine the end date if required.

-- Tenant’s failure to comply with Tribunal order (does not apply to rooming accommodation)
+- Tenant’s failure to comply with QCAT order (does not apply to rooming accommodation)

-- The managing party may give the tenant a Notice to leave (Form 12) if the tenant has failed to comply with an order of a Tribunal.
+- The managing party may give the tenant a Notice to leave (Form 12) if the tenant has failed to comply with a QCAT order.

 - Mortgagee in possession